milossontak/cv/index.md

 ## Currently

-Business architect / analyst working on banking projects for 10 years, mainly focused on finance sector
+Business architect / analyst working on banking projects for 10 years, mainly focused on the finance sector

 ### Specialized in